This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids: This medicine is given as a shot in your back to decrease pain and swelling.

 - Nerve block: A nerve block is a shot of numbing medicine.
 You may need a nerve block if your pain is not going away, or is getting worse.

 - X-rays: These are pictures of your spine that can show problems such as bulges or bone spurs.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your spine.
 You may be given dye to help the pictures show up better.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.